jcvacaro/ml_notes/nlp.md

 ================================================================================

 * introducing a unified framework that converts all text-based language problems into a text-to-text format.
-* By combining the insights from our exploration with scale and our new “Colossal Clean Crawled Corpus, we achieve state-of-the-art results
+* By combining the insights from our exploration with scale and our new âColossal Clean Crawled Corpus, we achieve state-of-the-art results
 * Crucially, the text-to-text framework allows us to directly apply the same model, objective, training procedure, and decoding process to every task we consider.
 * We emphasize that our goal is not to propose new methods but instead to provide a comprehensive perspective on where the field stands.
  * We also explore the limits of current approaches by scaling up the insights from our systematic study (training models up to 11 billion parameters)
-* to perform experiments at this scale, we introduce the “Colossal Clean Crawled Corpus” (C4), a data set consisting of hundreds of gigabytes of clean English text scraped from the web.
+* to perform experiments at this scale, we introduce the âColossal Clean Crawled Corpusâ (C4), a data set consisting of hundreds of gigabytes of clean English text scraped from the web.

 * Setup (2)